ryanmccloy/paradise-paddles/README.md

 # Paradise Paddles

-WORK IN PROGRESS - NOT YET COMPLETED
+You can view this at https://paradise-paddles-fe9fumxx2-ryan-mccloys-projects.vercel.app/

 Paradise Paddles is a web application that offers water activity rentals, including paddle boards and kayaks.
-Users can browse the website, see prices and availability, and reserve a rental.
-This project is built using Vite and React, styled with Tailwind CSS, with Supabase for storage and React Query for managing the remote state.
+Users can browse the website, see prices and FAQs, and reserve a rental.
+This project is built using Vite and React, styled with Tailwind CSS, with Supabase for storage and managing the remote state.

 ## Table of Contents